- News & Stories

 OPEC Fund and Guyana

 To date, the OPEC Fund has approved more than US$55 million for development operations in Guyana.
 The finance has gone toward strengthening Guyana’s energy, agriculture, financial and education sectors.
-More than have the funding has supported multi-sectoral development projects.
+More than half the funding has supported multi-sectoral development projects.

 Thank you to Natalia Salazar, OPEC Fund Public Sector Officer, for facilitating this interview.
 Read more in the summer edition of the OPEC Fund Quarterly, out soon.